-Reggefiber, which specializes in fiber optic connections, and the University of Twente joined forces on the Careful Construction and Reduction of Excavation Damage programme (ZoARG).
+Reggefiber, which specialises in fiber optic connections, and the University of Twente joined forces on the Careful Construction and Reduction of Excavation Damage programme (ZoARG).
 Practical experience and science have got together in order to stimulate methods, techniques and processes for construction.
 PDEng candidates from the UT spend two years developing quality solutions for civil engineering problems.

 This initiative was started with the desire to reduce construction damage.
 Both Reggefiber and the UT are working intensively on optimizing construction processes.
 Reggefiber is doing this based on its role as fiber optic supplier and focuses on promoting careful excavation and construction.
 Among other things, UT is researching the process of laying cables and pipelines, and focuses on the development of new technologies, methods and forms of cooperation to streamline sewer projects, including cables and pipelines.

 The joint venture T-Xchange, a knowledge centre formed by the UT and Thales Nederland that focuses on serious gaming, has been accommodated on the UT campus.
 This means the personnel of T-Xchange can profit optimally from the laboratory facilities in the Virtual Reality Lab in the Horst building on the campus.